 The next change came in 1997, as a result of a clause in the original Trust Deed which said that the SICCT could not accumulate income after 21 years.

 It was decided to create a new trust, identical in most ways to the old trust, but taking out the clause on accumulating income.
 At that time Trustees also decided to put in a clause which would make it easier to make changes to the Trust Deed in future.
 The new trust was called the Shetland Islands Council Charitable Trust, and the old trust was renamed SICCT 1976.
 SICCT 1976 was wound up in 2010.

 The new SICCT was renamed Shetland Charitable Trust (SCT) in 2003, and became a completely separate body from the SIC, employing its own staff.

 The next big change came in December 2011, when Trustees agreed to reconstitute the Trust to further separate itself from Shetland Islands Council.
 This came about as a result of the Charities and Investments (Scotland) Act 2005, which set new standards of governance for charities.
-The present Trust, which had its first meeting in February 2013, is governed by a board of 15 Trustees, seven of whom are appointed by Shetland Islands Council, and eight are selected directly from the Shetland public.
+The Trust comprised of a board of 15 Trustees, seven of whom were appointed by Shetland Islands Council and eight of whom were appointed.